 Composer Dan Lis fuses rock and contemporary concert music to create dynamic, rhythmically-driven works for the full range of performers and electroacoustic media.
-He is currently working on his fourth solo album, due for release in early 2018.
+His three albums Soul Refuge, Exercise Music, and Fraternity with all those good and beautiful things are available on all major digital music platforms.
 A committed educator, his blog Composer’s Toolbox focuses on technical, technological, and aesthetic issues relevant to today’s emerging composers, and his series of studies for young guitarists is currently used in private studios and the Hartt Community Division.

-His piece variations on a city will be featured at the 2017 SEAMUS National Conference.
-His piece Bleak Friday will be featured at the University of Nebraska at Kearney New Music Festival XVI.
+His piece Bleak Friday was featured at the University of Nebraska at Kearney New Music Festival XVI.
 His piece nous for SATB choir was premiered by the Princeton Singers at the 2016 Lehigh University Choral Composers Forum.
 His debut album Soul Refuge was featured in the 2014 Hartford New Music Festival.
 Recent commissions include new works for 016 New Music Ensemble, Alturas Duo, Greater Hartford Youth Wind Ensemble, Northern Connecticut Community String Orchestra, soprano Christi McLain, and guitarist Nick Cutroneo, among others.

-A summa cum laude graduate of The Hartt School, he studied composition with Dr. David Macbride, Dr. Robert Carl, Ken Steen, and Dr. Tawnie Olson, and jazz guitar with Rich Goldstein; his works were selected for masterclass coachings with visiting composers William Bolcom and Jessica Meyer.
-He is currently pursuing a Master of Music in Composition degree at The Hartt School, studying with Dr. Larry Alan Smith, Ken Steen, Dr. Gilda Lyons, and Dr. Robert Carl.
+A summa cum laude graduate of The Hartt School, he studied composition with Dr. David Macbride, Dr. Robert Carl, Ken Steen, and Dr. Tawnie Olson, and jazz guitar with Rich Goldstein; his works were selected for masterclass coachings with visiting composers William Bolcom, Jessica Meyer, Paula Matthusen, and David Maslanka.
+He completed a Master of Music in Composition degree, Pi Kappa Lambda, at The Hartt School, studying with Dr. Larry Alan Smith, Ken Steen, Dr. Gilda Lyons, and Dr. Robert Carl.